ChildOfAnAndroid/babyLLM/README.md

         - it then gets the mean average of all tokens within the training window (256 usually)

             - this creates a shape of [1(all tokens averaged), numNeurons]

+            - it does this 7 times, to create 7 learnable windows of different sizes

-        - this mean output gives the general idea of a 'sentence', allowing babyLLM to learn a bit about context (but not much about word order)
+        - these mean outputs give the general idea of a 'sentence', allowing babyLLM to learn a bit about context, and combining multiple windows allows it to learn a tiny bit about word order.

-        - this mean output is then passed through to the output layer to be used in token guess calculations
+        - based on learned weightings, the 7 means are then combined to create a single output to the memory layers.

 MEMORY LAYER takes the output and works it through a series of buffers/layers to figure out information from it